 End With

-Set the color of three conditions.
+Sets the colors of the three conditions.

 Sub highlight_cell_multiple_condition()